michaelkasede/Goad-labs/README.md

 install # deploys a GOAD range
 ```

-### Option B: Create a different user for a every GOAD Range using the GOAD Script
+### Option B: Create a different user for every GOAD Range using the GOAD Script

 In this option you do not need to worry about creating a user manually.
 The GOAD Script will do it for you.